Updated August 2021

 An external keyboard and mouse oftentimes makes for a much more pleasant experience interacting with your laptop than using the built-in equivalents.
 If you do decide to opt for an external monitor, a keyboard and mouse is also important to make sure you can use both screens in an ergonomic manner.

 The options around keyboard and mouse sets usually centre around whether they are wireless or wired.
-Wireless connectivity can make your desk look cleaner, but you will have to deal with batteries and potential connectivity issues.
+Wireless connectivity can make your desk look cleaner, but you will need to remember to change the batteries.
 Wired options offer a more steady connection and get their power from the device you plug them into.
-Microsoft makes a comfortable and full-sized keyboard and mouse set which is available in both wireless (€45) and wired (€30) variants.
+Microsoft make a comfortable and full-sized keyboard and mouse set which is available in both wireless (€45) and wired (€30) variants.